 An overview of emerging issues related to international accounting and reporting of financial information across national boundaries.
 The course will address topics such as accounting and auditing standards, disclosure practices, and financial reporting in a global business environment.
+Accounting majors must complete this course with a grade of C or better.
 Prerequisite: ACT 3392.